awmckinley/config/modules/ft.ruby/README.md

 # Ruby Language

-> [!ABSTRACT] Blurb
-> A dynamic, open source programming language with a focus on simplicity and productivity.
+A dynamic, open source programming language with a focus on simplicity and productivity.